dinarly/Story/README.md

 Available both as interactive DINARLY e-learning (3d or comic book modes) and also in e-book formats.

+Once translations into other locales have been completed — they will be pinned to IPFS.
+Within DINARLY all languages are treated equally by design.

+If you wish to translate DINARLY into your locale please reach out to hello@drewpotter.com — especially Fus-ha Arabic (Modern Standard Arabic), Urdu and Japanese.

 ## Introduction
 One day Abdallah and Tasnim — the friendly dragons — were digging for treasure.
 They had managed to find a treasure chest.